A Time for Killing

 The total runtime of A Time for Killing is 88 minutes (1h 28m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.6/10, and global collection metrics, A Time for Killing stands as a challenging project for the creators.
-It remains an essential piece of the 1967 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.6/10, and global performance metrics, A Time for Killing is classified as a AVERAGE.
+It remains an essential part of the 1967 cinematic calendar.

 Frequently Asked Questions